-- Context.PROVIDER\URL- specifies the URL of the WebLogic Server that provides the name service.
-The default is t3://localhost:7001. - Context.SECURITY\PRINCIPAL-specifies the identity of the User (that is, a User defined in a WebLogic Server security realm) for authentication purposes.
-The property defaults to the guest User unless the thread has already been associated with a WebLogic Server User.
-For more information, see Associating a WebLogic User with a Security Context.

-• Context.SECURITY\CREDENTIALS-specifies either the password for the User defined in the Context.SECURITY\PRINCIPAL property or an object that implements the weblogic.security.acl.UserInfo interface with the Context.SECURITY\CREDENTIALS property defined.
-If you pass a UserInfo object in this property, the Context.PROVIDER\URL property is ignored.
-The property defaults to the guest User unless the thread has already been associated with a User.
-For more information, see Associating a WebLogic User with a Security Context.
+- Context.PROVIDER_URL- specifies the URL of the WebLogic Server instance that provides the name service.
+The default is t3://localhost:7001. - Context.SECURITY_PRINCIPAL-specifies the identity of the user (that is, a user defined in a WebLogic Server security realm) for authentication purposes.
+The property defaults to the guest user unless the thread has already been associated with a WebLogic Server user.
+For more information, see Section 4.2.4, "Associating a WebLogic User with a Security Context." - Context.SECURITY_CREDENTIALS-specifies either the password for the user defined in the Context.SECURITY_PRINCIPAL property or an object that implements the weblogic.security.acl.UserInfo interface with the Context.SECURITY_CREDENTIALS property defined.
+If you pass a UserInfo object in this property, the Context.PROVIDER_URL property is ignored.
+The property defaults to the guest user unless the thread has already been associated with a user.
+For more information, see Section 4.2.4, "Associating a WebLogic User with a Security Context."

 You can use the same properties on either a client or a server.
-If you define the properties on a server-side object, a local Context is used.
-If you define the properties on a client or another WebLogic Server, the Context delegates to a remote Context running on the WebLogic Server specified by the Context.PROVIDER\URL property.
+If you define the properties on a server-side object, a local context is used.
+If you define the properties on a client or another WebLogic Server instance, the context delegates to a remote context running on the WebLogic Server instance specified by the Context.PROVIDER_URL property.
 A remote object bound to the server will not be serviced by peerGone, and will not be reachable if the client should fail.

 There are some properties that cannot be changed after the creation of the context.
-These properties include provider url, user credentials, and factories.
+These properties include provider URL, user credentials, and factories.
 AddToEnvironment can be used to change other properties after the creation of the context.

-Listing 3-1 shows how to obtain a Context using the properties Context.INITIAL\CONTEXT\FACTORY and Context.PROVIDER\URL.
+Example 1 shows how to obtain a context using the properties Context.INITIAL_CONTEXT_FACTORY and Context.PROVIDER_URL.

-Listing 3-1 Obtaining a Context
+Example 1 Obtaining a Context